wekeo/wekeo4training/training_coastal_interactions_2024/Jupyter_R_WEkEO_Coastal_Interactions/README.txt

 Downloading Data Files:

-The data files required to run this project are available via a link provided.
-Follow these steps to download and install them correctly:
+Follow these steps to download the required data files:

-Step 1: Click on the following link to access the necessary files: https://atlas.mercator-ocean.fr/s/j4bCpFeSDDwFgfY
+Step 1: Follow this link to access the necessary files: https://atlas.mercator-ocean.fr/s/j4bCpFeSDDwFgfY

-Step 2: Download the data to your computer.
+Step 2: Download the data to your computer by clicking on "Download all files" at top right.
+You can let the default name "data.zip".

-Step 3: Transfer the files from your computer to the JupyterHub in a “data” folder in Jupyter_R_WEkEO_Coastal_Interactions folder.
-The "data" folder should be located at the same root as your R notebook and this Readme (outside the "public" folder).
+Step 3: Drag and drop the data.zip file from your computer to the Jupyter_R_WEkEO_Coastal_Interactions folder in your working directory.

-Step 4: If the folder you're uploading is zipped, use the command “unzip folder.zip” in a terminal.
-Make sure you only have one data folder.

-Finally:
+Step 4: Unzip the data.zip file:
+        - From your Jupyter_R_WEkEO_Coastal_Interactions folder, open a terminal by clicking on the "+" blue button at the top left.
+        - Run the command “unzip data.zip” in the terminal

+Step 5: Check that the data folder has been unzipped in your current working directory

+Run the notebook:

-Use the correct kernel, which is the R kernel, where most of the libraries are installed.
+Be sure to select the correct kernel at the top right of the notebook, which should be the R kernel, where most of the libraries are installed.
 If any are missing, use the install.packages(”package“) command.
+For information, you can click on the name of the kernel to select another one.